All Episodes

 They do not want to take a moment off.

-They are constantly doing nothing but conspiring, meeting, talking, planning, writing, teaching, you name it, their agenda, all based on their ideology of extreme madcap liberalism slash socialism.
+They are constantly doing nothing but conspiring, meeting, talking, planning, writing, teaching, you name it, their agenda, all based on their ideology of extreme madcap liberalism/slash socialism.

 On the other side, you have the Republican Party, who is what?

-And the Republican Party has done its best to abandon the competing ideology to liberalism, and that would be conservatism.
+The Republican Party does not have an agenda that you can identify, and the Republican Party has done its best to abandon the competing ideology to liberalism, and that would be conservatism.

-The Republican Party is attempting to say that the foremost practitioner and the biggest success story in conservatism, Ronald Reagan, is passé.
+The Republican Party is attempting to say that the foremost practitioner and the biggest success story in conservatism, Ronald Reagan, is Passe.

 The Republican Party is trying to say the era of Reagan is over.